 Work your legs, stomach, and back from the Pilates mat.
 Through a series of floor exercises and props the Pilates mat workout will build and sculpt as well as stretch the body.
 Additional benefits of the Pilates mat work are improved posture and spinal health.
 Our Pilates mat classes are sorted by level of experience with the system of Pilates.
 We recommend attending a beginner class or scheduling a private lesson to learn the terminology and technique cues.

 These classes bridge the Pilates equipment repertoire with a cardio workout.
-Using the jump board attachment on the Pilates reformer participants will raise their heart rate as well as tone the legs.
+Depending on the class, you'll use either the jump board attachment on the Pilates reformer or a rebounder (mini-trampoline) to raise your heart rate as well as tone the legs!
 Some classes use a circuit of stations and intervals to keep the blood pumping and the pace high.

 Barre is a low-impact, barefoot class that brings elements of Pilates, Yoga, and Ballet resistance training into one workout.
 Regular attendance adds strength, muscular endurance, and flexibility to your entire body.
 Expect to use props like light dumbbells, bands, Pilates rings, and more.